SomeClown/Jackanapes/README.md

 from the Twitter API via a traditional Unix interface, or at least to implement all useful mainstream functions, where they make sense.

+The to do list is growing by the day, as is the bugs list.
+I welcome all suggestions for features and/or improvements to the program, as I want this to be as functional and stable as possible.
+One area where I could really use some help is in developing tests and improving stability.
+I'd like to build a comprehensive test suite for each and every class, function, etc. in the application.
+I'd also like robust logging and graceful crash recovery.
+I've come a long way since my initial commit, but it's not even close to where I feel comfortable with where I am in the development cycle.

+While I personally use this application already, mostly for just streaming and searching my feed, I don't expect anyone else to do the same.
+My only hope is that I get enough functionality built in that this application becomes a useful utility for manipulating various aspects of an account in a way that is useful, free, and intuitive.

 #### Command line Twitter (and stuff) client - For questions contact @SomeClown

 usage: [program name] [options]